-Information shared by the IOMIC to the JDPA
+Information shared by the GRA to the JDPA

-10. The IOMIC, during the course of their activities, will receive information from a range of sources, including personal data.
-The IOMIC will process all personal data in accordance with the principles of the IOM GDPR and all other applicable legislation.
-The IOMIC may identify that information held, which may include personal data, ought to be shared with the JDPA as it would assist in performing the functions and responsibilities of the JDPA.

-- 11. Section 91 of the Isle of Man Implementing Regulations states that information obtained by the IOMIC in the course of, or for the purposes of, discharging their functions can only be shared with others if there is lawful authority to do so.
-Section 91 of the Isle of Man Implementing Regulations sets out the circumstances in which the IOMIC will have lawful authority to share that personal data with the JDPA. - 12.
-The IOMIC will be permitted to share information with the JDPA in circumstances where they have determined that it is reasonably necessary to do so in furtherance of one of the grounds outlined in para.18.
-In doing so, the IOMIC will identify the function of the JDPA with which that information may assist and assess whether that function could reasonably be achieved without access to the particular information in question.
-In particular, where the information proposed for sharing with the JDPA amounts to personal data, the IOMIC will consider whether it is necessary to provide it in an identifiable form in order for the JDPA to perform their functions, or whether disclosing it in an anonymised form would suffice.
-The IOMIC will also be permitted to share information in matters where the IOMIC and JDPA both have jurisdiction as a result of cross-border processing, where there has been a request for mutual assistance and where there is a joint investigation being conducted.
+- 11. The GRA, during the course of their activities, will receive information from a range of sources, including Personal Data.
+The GRA will process all Personal Data in accordance with the principles of the Gibraltar DPA, the Gibraltar GDPR, and all other applicable legislation.
+The GRA may identify that information held, which may include Personal Data, ought to be shared with the JDPA as it would assist in performing the functions and responsibilities of the JDPA. - 12.
+Section 140 of the Gibraltar DPA states that information obtained by the GRA in the course of, or for the purposes of, discharging their functions can only be shared with others if there is lawful authority to do so.
+Section 140 of the Gibraltar DPA sets out the circumstances in which the GRA will have lawful authority to share that Personal Data with the JDPA. - 13.
+The GRA will be permitted to share information with the JDPA in circumstances where they have determined that it is reasonably necessary to do so in furtherance of one of the grounds outlined in para.7.
+In doing so, the GRA will identify the function of the JDPA with which that information may assist and assess whether that function could reasonably be achieved without access to the particular information in question.
+In particular, where the information proposed for sharing with the JDPA amounts to Personal Data, the GRA will consider whether it is necessary to provide it in an identifiable form in order for the JDPA to perform their functions, or whether disclosing it in an anonymised form would suffice.
+The GRA will also be permitted to share information in matters where the GRA and JDPA both have jurisdiction as a result of cross-border processing, where there has been a request for mutual assistance and where there is a joint investigation being conducted. - 14.
+Unless otherwise stated, information exchanged between the GRA and the JDPA under the provisions of this MoU is for intelligence purposes only and should it be required formally as evidence or for use in an investigation then the appropriate formal request must be made. - 15.
+Where information is to be disclosed for law enforcement purposes under section 44(3)(a) or (b) of the Gibraltar DPA, then the GRA will only disclose such information in accordance with an appropriate policy document as outlined by section 51 of the Gibraltar DPA. - 16.
+Where a request for information is received by the GRA from a third-party under data protection laws, the GRA will seek the views of the JDPA where the information being sought by the third-party includes information obtained from, or shared with the GRA by, the JDPA.
+However, the decision to disclose or withhold information (and therefore any liability arising out of that decision) remains with the GRA as Data Controller in respect of that data.

-Information shared by the JDPA to the IOMIC
+Information shared by the JDPA to the GRA